dniel/traefik-forward-auth0/docs/auth0/auth0-config.rst

    -  Add the permissions directly to users or to roles assigned to users.

--  `Represent Multiple APIs Using a Single Logical API in Auth0`_

 Configure the Access Token to be a verifiable JWT
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~